odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 Follow the instructions and define the correct base path with `$app->setBasePath('my-sub-directory/');`

+If you have to run your Slim application in a sub-directory, you could try this library: [selective/basepath](https://github.com/selective-php/basepath)

 ### Error message: Callable (...) does not exist

 Run `composer update` to fix it.